ICC convicts Congo warlord Bosco Ntaganda of war crimes including rape and murder | DW | 08.07.2019

 He was found guilty of all 18 counts of war crimes and crimes against humanity.
 The court case took place in the Hague, where the judgement was read out on Monday.

-The court said 2,123 victims of Ntaganda had been consulted, which included ex-child soldiers recruited under his watch.
+The court said 2,123 victims of Ntaganda had been consulted, who included ex-child soldiers recruited under his watch.

 Ntaganda's lawyers had argued in the defense that he himself was a victim, as he had been a child soldier.
 He had denied all charges.